-- 100 MW reduction typically used to represent a qualifying facility; and, - (b) Evaluating each cost-effectiveness test using projections of participation, savings, program costs, and benefits for the upcoming vintage year. - 26.
-The parties acknowledge that prospective cost-effectiveness evaluations are snapshots of the program's performance, and that ongoing cost-effectiveness is impacted by many factors outside the Company's control, including but not limited to market and economic conditions, avoided costs, and government mandates.
+23B26.
+The parties acknowledge that prospective cost-effectiveness evaluations are snapshots of the program's performance, and that ongoing costeffectiveness is impacted by many factors outside the Company's control, including but not limited to market and economic conditions, avoided costs, and government mandates.
 The parties shall continue to work to maintain the cost-effectiveness of its portfolio and individual programs.
-However, for any program that initially demonstrates a UCT, determined pursuant to Paragraph 24 above of less than 1.00, the Company shall include a discussion in its annual DSM/EE rider proceeding of the actions being taken to maintain or improve cost-effectiveness, or alternatively, its plans to terminate the program. - 27.
-For programs that demonstrate a prospective UCT, determined pursuant to Paragraph 24 above, of less than 1.00 in a second DSM/EE rider proceeding, the Company shall include a discussion of what actions it has taken to improve cost-effectiveness.
-Fluctuations of UCT above and below 1.0 should be addressed on a case by case basis. - 28.
-For programs that demonstrate a prospective UCT, determined pursuant to Paragraph 24 above, of less than 1.00 in a third DSM/EE rider proceeding, the Company shall terminate the program effective at the end of the year following the DSM/EE rider order, unless otherwise ordered by the Commission. - 29.
+However, for any program that initially demonstrates a TRCUCT, determined pursuant to paragraph 23AParagraph 24 above of less than 1.00, the Company shall include a discussion in its annual DSM/EE rider proceeding of the actions being taken to maintain or improve cost-effectiveness, or alternatively, its plans to terminate the program.

+23C27.
+For programs that demonstrate a prospective TRCUCT, determined pursuant to paragraph 23AParagraph 24 above, of less than 1.00 in a second DSM/EE rider proceeding, the Company shall include a discussion of what actions it [sic] has taken to improve cost-effectiveness.
+Fluctuations of TRCUCT above and below 1.0 should be addressed on a case by case basis.

+23D28.
+For programs that demonstrate a prospective TRCUCT, determined pursuant to paragraph 23AParagraph 24 above, of less than 1.00 in a third DSM/EE rider proceeding, the Company shall terminate the program effective at the end of the year following the DSM/EE rider order, unless otherwise ordered by the Commission.

+2429.
 The Company will seek to leverage available state and federal funds to operate effective efficiency programs.
 Its application for such funds will be transparent with respect to the cost, operation, and profitability of programs operated with those funds in a manner consistent with its authorized revenue recovery mechanism.
-Use of such funds helps offset the participant's project costs and is supplemental to Duke Energy Carolinas' incentives to participants.
+Use of such funds helps offset the participant's project costs and is supplemental to Duke Energy

+Carolina's Carolinas' incentives to participants.
 As such, these funds will not change the impacts or cost-effectiveness of Duke Energy Carolinas' programs as calculated using the UCT.
 Further, the amount of avoided costs recognized by the Company will not be reduced if participants also use state or federal funds to offset any portion of their project costs.